 Rituals and ways of remembering can be really important for children.
 This might be creating a memory box, regularly looking at photographs or having special ways or places where you remember and talk about the person you have lost.
 These special times can become part of your family routine.

 Read Ok!
 Magazine’s article on how singer Tom Parker’s wife Kelsey kept his memory alive for their children after his death from a brain tumour, with advice from Sue Ryder’s Head of Bereavement, Bianca Neumann.

 Let your child take the time they need to grieve

 There are no rules for adults or children about how long it is ‘normal’ to grieve for and everyone is different.
 How often they saw the person may make no difference to how long they grieve.

-For example, sometimes children may adapt more quickly to the loss of someone they used to see frequently - as the change to their routine makes it clear that the person is not coming back.
+For example, sometimes children may adapt more quickly to the death of someone they used to see frequently - as the change to their routine makes it clear that the person is not coming back.

-They may take longer to accept the loss of someone they see more rarely because a lot of the time things seem the same.
+They may take longer to accept the death of someone they see more rarely because a lot of the time things seem the same.
 In these cases, children may ask when the person is coming back, even if they went to the funeral.
 As difficult as it may be for you, retelling the story can be really important to help children process what has happened.

 Watch for signs of depression

 Children can experience similar signs of depression to adults: they feel low in mood, become withdrawn, are less interested in seeing their friends, and don’t want to do anything.
 This can be a normal part of the grief process.
 But if it goes on for a long time, or if you are worried, speak to your GP about getting support.

 Don’t feel you have to cope on your own